 This code is used to capture students registered in a Comprehensive Exam.
+Date modified: 2022-05-02

 Home → Academics → Graduate Studies Calendar → Faculty of Engineering Graduate Studies Programmes

 Faculty of Engineering Graduate Studies Programmes

 The Royal Military College of Canada offers to commissioned officers of the Canadian Armed Forces and to civilian students who are either Canadian citizens or permanent residents, a graduate study programme leading to the following Master of Applied Science (M.A.Sc.), Master of Engineering (M.Eng.) and/or Doctoral (Ph.D.) degree programmes.